Summary

 Head of studies

-Giancarlo Frosio, Associate Professor at CEIPI, University of Strasbourg, gcfrosio[at]ceipi.edu
+Giancarlo Frosio, Associate Professor at CEIPI, University of Strasbourg, gcfrosio@ceipi.edu

 Information and registration